ricardocads/consulta-nota/README.md

 #consulta-nota

 This is an example project to demonstrate CRUD concepts.
-The main tools used were: Ruby on Rails, SQLite3, HTML, CSS, JQuerry.
+The main tools used were: Ruby on Rails, PostgresSQL, HTML, CSS, JQuerry.
 This application consists of providing a list of the performances of students, courses and institutions related to the ENADE (National Student Performance Examination - Brazil).

 To use the application you will need to login to the application check if you are a user or an administrator.